How to convert WMV video to DVD on Mac OS X

 This is an optional operation, you can leave it alone.

-By clicking the "Edit" button on the bottom right corner of video item, you will enter the editing window, from where you can do some basic editing (crop, trim, effects, watermark, rotate) tasks to enhance camcorder video visual.
+By clicking the "Edit" icon on the right side of video item, you will enter the editing window, from where you can do some basic editing (crop, trim, effects, watermark, rotate) tasks to enhance camcorder video visual.

 Step 3: Create a DVD menu

-In "Menu" tab on the bottom right-hand corner of the window, the Mac DVD burner offers a library of included menus with buttons, frame and text, as well as online menu templates to download, to enrich your camcorder movie DVD creations.
+Go ahead and switch to "Menu" tab on the top of the window, the Mac DVD burner offers a library of included menus with buttons, frame and text, as well as online menu templates to download, to enrich your camcorder movie DVD creations.
 You can even add your own pictures and music in the background.